google/oss-rebuild/docs/builds/ArtifactEquivalence@v0.1.md

       ]
 ```

-## Normalization Details
+## Artifact Stabilization Details

 To compare the rebuilt artifact and the upstream artifact, OSS Rebuild puts both
-artifacts through a normalization process and compares the results.
+artifacts through a stabilization process and compares the results.
 If the
-rebuild was successful, then the outcome of this process for both upstream and
+rebuild was successful, then the result of this process for both upstream and
-rebuild should result in an identical "normalized" artifact.
+rebuild should be identical artifacts.

 ### Zip

 [Zip](<https://en.wikipedia.org/wiki/ZIP_(file_format)>) is an archive file
 format that supports lossless data compression.
 Zip archives contain
-modification times, zip version metadata and other filesystem specific data
+modification times, zip version metadata, and other filesystem specific data
-frequently differ from system to system.
+that frequently differ from system to system.
 We believe this data does not have a
 meaningful security impact for the source-based distribution systems like those
 supported by OSS Rebuild.
-For zip based archives, this is the normalization
+For zip based archives, this is the stabilization
 process:

 1. Read all the existing zip entries